 How to Make a Livestream on Your Phone

-There are several different types of microphone available, so you’ll need to decide what type will work best for you.
+There are several different types of microphones available, so you’ll need to decide what type will work best for you.
 Choose a hands-free mic so that your hands are free for whatever activity you’re recording with your mobile device.
-Consider an option with a cold shoe mount to easily attach your phone mic to your tripod.
+Consider an option with a cold shoe mount to attach your phone mic to your tripod easily.

 Lapel microphones are small options that you can simply clip to your shirt.
-You also have the option of an external microphone that attached to your phone or tripod.
+You also have the choice of an external microphone that attached to your phone or tripod.

 Once you know your viewers can hear you, you’ll need to make sure they can see you too.
 Proper lighting is an essential tool in any live streamer’s toolkit.
 The Aputure AL-M9 is an ideal way to make sure your viewers can see every expression on your face.
 Consider a phone gimbal stabilizer with object-tracking too to make sure your livestreams are smooth and correctly composed.